EcomGems/dockerize-php-apache/README.md

 1. First of all, clone this config.
 2. Second step is to install **Docker** and **Docker Composer**.
-3. hen place your PHP project into *./src/public* folder.
+3. Then place your PHP project into *./src/public* folder.

 Profit.